 Defensive 5th & 6th interior lineman must be in a three or four point stance.
 (Tackles, and Ends).
 Linebackers must line up 3 yards from the line on scrimmage.
 If the football is on the five yard line or closer the linebacker may be two yards from the line of scrimmage.

 The offenses in both 5th & 6th and 3rd & 4th grades must run a conventional offensive line set.
-The offensive line must have a center, one guard to the left and right of the center and one tackle to the left and right of the guards.
+The offensive line must have a center, one guard to the left and right of the center.
 You may use one or two tight ends.
 You can only have one tight end to the left or right of the tackle.
 No unbalance line sets can be used.